tylerdong878/Sports-Information/README.md

 1. Set the number of games to analyze
 2. Set thresholds for points, rebounds, and assists
 3. Click "Analyze Players" to see consistent performers

-## Contributing

-Contributions are welcome!
-Please submit a Pull Request.

-## License

-[Specify your license here]